Al Shindagha Tunnel: History

 For many years the twin town of Deira and Al Ras were connected by a twin bridge which caused delays due to time lags in opening and closing of the vacuoles.
 Sheikh Rashid bin Saeed Al Maktoum, Dubai ruler entrusted Sir William Halcrow and Partners (SWHP) to do a feasibility study to build a more direct link between the two towns.
 A bridge nearer to the sea was not possible, the reason being the same when the existing bridge were sited and SWHP proposed a tunnel to be built.
 An added advantage of the tunnel would be its proximity to the Port Rashid which was also designed by SWHP.
 Preliminary studies demonstrated the feasibility of both dry land and immersed methods of construction.
 The contractor company however elected to build the tunnel in the dry.
 Stage 1 envisages dredging back of Deira bank to form a new diverted channel for shipping and building of a coffer dam out in to the creek from the Shindaga.
 Stage 2 would be to create an island in the middle of the creek and reopen the original channel for shipping now between the island and the Shindaga, Close the new diverted channel.
 Then building a new coffer dam in the Deira bank and pump the area dry and start building the tunnel from the Deira side towards the island.
 Finally on completion the original bank and channel would be reinstated.

 It was inaugurated on 19 December 1975 by Khalifa bin Hamad Al Thani, the ruler of Qatar, in the presence of Zayed bin Sultan Al Nahyan, the president of the United Arab Emirates and Rashid bin Saeed Al Maktoum, the vice president of UAE and the ruler of Dubai.

 Replacement

 Due to the aging of the tunnel, the Roads and Transport Authority is planning to replace tunnel with a bridge.
 The bridge is set to have multiple lanes to improve the flow of traffic.
 The Infinity Bridge will soon replace the Al Shindagha Tunnel once decommissioned from service.
-The Al Shindagha Corridor stretches across major roads, including Sheikh Rashid Street, Al Mina Street, and Al Khaleej Street, and serves as a key route connecting different parts of Dubai.
-The completion of Phase 4 is expected to significantly improve road capacity and reduce travel time for residents and commuters.